 I use 1Password for password management across all my devices.
 I pay about $60 a year for a Family Plan because it gives me shared folders so my wife and I can both use it for shared logins and also keep our own logins separate.

-- I have two 23" HP monitors mounted on monitor arms mounted to a really nice sit/stand desk that I didn't pay for.
+- I have two 23" monitors mounted on monitor arms to a sit/stand desk that I didn't pay for.

 - My laptop (15" MBP) sits beneath the two monitors, centered on the desk.

 - I use Apple AirPods and can't recommend them enough.

 - When I'm not standing, I sit on a buoy stool.
 My company had a few of them sitting around our building and I snagged one instead of using a normal desk chair.
 I love it.
 I have bad posture and this helps a lot.